-Our store-based distribution initiatives in the United States include optimizing our existing store fleet and selectively expanding our third party wholesale channel.
+Our store-based distribution initiatives in the United States include optimizing our existing store fleet and selectively expanding our third party distribution channels.
 Store optimization will include slowing the pace of new store openings and investing in corporate and retail store talent and store marketing.
 As of July 2023, we had completed all planned new store openings and we continue to evaluate ways to optimize our existing store fleet.

 Our international go-to-market strategy initiative encompasses evaluating ways to reduce complexity and grow internationally in a cost- and capital-efficient manner.
-We may potentially partner with distributors in certain markets, which we expect would have impacts to both our short and long term results of operations.
-In August 2023, we signed a non-binding letter of intent with a distributor in Canada and a non-binding letter of intent with a distributor in South Korea, which letters of intent contemplate entering into distribution agreements with each distributor with respect to each particular country, and we are continuing to evaluate our international go-to-market strategy.
+In September 2023, we signed distribution agreements with South Korean distributor and a Canadian distributor with respect to each particular country, and we are continuing to evaluate our international go-to-market strategy.
+We may continue to enter into similar distribution arrangements with third parties in other international markets, which we expect would have impacts to both our short and long term results of operations.
+Subsequent to the close of the third quarter, Allbirds entered into a non-binding letter of intent with a distributor partner in Japan and a non-binding letter of intent with a distributor partner in Australia/ New Zealand.
+The distribution arrangements contemplated by these letters of intent are expected to be finalized in mid-2024.
+The Australia/New Zealand letter of intent is subject to the completion of an employee consultation process in New Zealand.

 Our cost savings and capital efficiency initiatives build upon cost and cash optimization work that we began in 2022, including a further reduction in global corporate workforce of approximately 9% in May 2023.
-This also includes plans to fully transition to a new footwear manufacturing partner by the end of 2023, which will potentially accelerate cost of revenue, SG&A and cash optimization savings over the next three years.
+This also includes plans to fully transition to a new footwear manufacturing partner by the end of 2023, which will potentially accelerate cost of revenue, selling, general, and administrative expense, and cash optimization savings over the next three years.